abdev2019/Java-Swing-Game-Snake-/README.md

 ```

 The response always give at least empty array
-We can fetch all products by keywords:
+We can fetch all products by keywords:<br/>
 •	By title : `GET  /products?title=xxxx `<br/>
 •	By description : `GET  /products?description=xxxx`<br/>
 •	By all keywords : `GET  /products?title=xxxx&subtitle=yyyy&description=zzzz`<br/>